 - 1 teaspoon ginger, freshly grated

-- 1½ tablespoons Thai red curry paste
+- 2 tablespoons Thai red curry paste

 - 2 cups chicken or vegetable broth

-- 1 (15-ounce) can coconut milk
+- 1 (15-ounce) can coconut milk, divided

-- Juice of ½ lime
+- Juice of 1 lime

-- ¼ teaspoon freshly ground pepper
+- 1/4 teaspoon freshly ground pepper, plus more to taste

-- ⅓ cup cilantro, chopped, to garnish
+- 1/3 cup cilantro, chopped, to garnish

-- ⅓ cup unsalted, dry-roasted peanuts, chopped, to garnish
+- 1/3 cup unsalted, dry-roasted peanuts, chopped, to garnish

-- Naan, to serve
+- Naan, to serve, optional

 - If using the stovetop method: Heat the oil in a large soup pot over medium heat.
 Add in the garlic and onion, and saute until soft and fragrant, about 3 minutes.
 Add in the ginger and curry paste and stir to combine with the onion and garlic.
 Cook for 3 more minutes, stirring often.
 Add in the raw butternut squash cubes and slowly pour in the broth, stirring to combine.
 Season with salt and pepper.
 Bring to a boil and then reduce heat to a simmer and cover.
 Cook for 20 minutes, or until butternut squash is tender.
 Remove from heat and let cool for a few minutes.

 - Pour the soup into a blender in batches and blend until smooth, or use an immersion blender to blend in the pot or slow cooker.
 Before serving, remove the soup from the heat or turn off the slow cooker and mix in the coconut milk (saving a few tablespoons to garnish) and lime juice (if using).
 Mix well.
 Season with additional salt and pepper, if desired, and add sriracha to taste for extra spice, if using.
 Pour into bowls and drizzle the remaining coconut milk on top.
-Swirl the coconut milk with your spoon or a toothpick.
+Swirl the coconut milk with a spoon.
 Sprinkle with chopped cilantro and chopped peanuts.
-Serve warm with Naan bread.
+Serve warm with naan bread.